Screaming Heads of Midlothian is one of the most unusual places to visit in Ontario

-Highlighted in numerous videos, documentaries and books on some of the world's most bizarre places, this enchanted garden is less than three hours from Toronto, and, because of it's eerie vibe, is the perfect spot to visit leading up to Halloween.
+This enchanted garden is less than three hours from Toronto, and, because of it's eerie vibe, is the perfect spot to visit for those interested in the spooky and unusual.

 This surreal property is owned and operated by the Screaming Heads artist himself, Peter Camani, on his 300-acre land.